zoroqi/srid.ca/ka.md

 ## Early Access

 [[neuron]] [sponsors] may get early access to `ka` source code, which can be utilized to run it locally on your notes.
-If you are a sponsor, please [email me][email] your GitHub user name - so that I can add you as a repository collaborator.
+If you are a (tier 2+) sponsor, please [email me][email] your GitHub user name - so that I can add you as a repository collaborator.

 [sponsors]: https://github.com/sponsors/srid
 [email]: mailto:srid@srid.ca